TriumphX (TRIX) Price Hits $0.0023 on Top Exchanges

-TriumphX (CURRENCY:TRIX) traded 6.7% higher against the U.S. dollar during the one day period ending at 18:00 PM E.T. on October 3rd.
-One TriumphX coin can currently be purchased for about $0.0023 or 0.00000005 BTC on major cryptocurrency exchanges.
-TriumphX has a market capitalization of $6.29 million and $102,211.00 worth of TriumphX was traded on exchanges in the last 24 hours.
-Over the last seven days, TriumphX has traded 49.1% higher against the U.S. dollar.
+TriumphX (CURRENCY:TRIX) traded up 7.2% against the U.S. dollar during the 24 hour period ending at 19:00 PM Eastern on October 9th.
+During the last week, TriumphX has traded 4.8% higher against the U.S. dollar.
+One TriumphX coin can currently be bought for $0.0023 or 0.00000004 BTC on popular exchanges.
+TriumphX has a total market cap of $6.11 million and approximately $40,640.00 worth of TriumphX was traded on exchanges in the last 24 hours.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.